orcasound/orcanode/README.md

-# Orcasound's orcastream
+# Orcasound's orcanode code for live-streaming audio data

-This software contains audio tools and scripts for capturing, reformatting, transcoding and uploading audio for Orcasound.
-There is a base set of tools and a couple of specific projects, orcanode and orcamseed.
+The `orcanode` software repository contains audio tools and scripts for capturing, reformatting, transcoding and uploading audio at each node of a network of hydrophones (see e.g. [Orcasound](https://orcasound.net)).
+There is a base set of tools and a couple of specific projects in the node and mseed directories.

 Orcanode is streaming using Intel (amd64) or Raspberry Pi (arm32v7) platforms using a soundcard.
 While any soundcard should work, the most common one in use is the pisound board on either a Raspberry Pi 3B+ or 4.
-The other project orcamseed is for converting mseed format data to be streamed on Orcanode.
+Anther facet of the `orcanode` repo is the mseed directory which holds code for converting mseed format data to be streamed on Orcanode.
 This is mainly used for the [OOI](https://oceanobservatories.org/ "OOI") network.
 See the README in each of those directories for more info.

 ## Background & motivation